adobe/buildrunner/README.rst

 information as well as a provided or generated build number for tracking purposes.
 Additional tags may be added in the 'push' configuration.

+To push the image to a registry, you mush add the --push argument to buildrunner.

 The following is an example of a simple 'push' configuration where only the repository is defined::